MHeMoTexHuK/Autoupdate-lib/README.md

 Call Updater.checkUpdates(currentMod) after client load and it'll check whether the repo has a newer version.
 If it has, it'll prompt the user to automatically update it and will download & install it.

+Note that the library checks the latest commit, ***but downloads the latest release***.
+Thus, you should only update #!VERSION upon a release, or else players would receive phantom update notifications.

 TODO: upload the artifact to maven or smth?